Chord Company's new power blocks could be the hi-fi upgrade you’ve been waiting for

 We were lucky enough to be invited down to Chord’s HQ in Amesbury, England to get first-hand experience of both of the new power blocks.
 Our listening session included switching between the two blocks while listening through Chord’s own reference system.

 And, in our opinion, you could definitely hear differences in a number of areas including clarity, resolution and stereo imaging.
-Of course not every hi-fi system will warrant a £1000 or £2000 power block but if it does, then there's no harm in trying one out, right?
+Of course not every hi-fi system will warrant a £1000 (PowerHAUS S6) or £2000 (M6) power block but if it does, then there's no harm in trying one out, right?

 MORE: